A good contractor is made, not born

 Then there is a multitude of other construction companies that are ordinary, maybe even mediocre – they kind of survive from month to month.

 Occasionally, there are construction companies that go from strength to strength, growing, winning new projects, making money, and they’re the employer of choice for construction professionals.

 So what differentiates these companies and what makes them successful?

 Construction companies have many different stakeholders who have diverse requirements and demands.
-Balancing the shareholder’s demands for profits, with client’s expectations of being treated fairly and getting the lowest price, and employees’ individual aspirations, is never easy and takes good management.
+Balancing the shareholder’s demands for profits, with the client’s expectations of being treated fairly and getting the lowest price, and employees’ individual aspirations, is never easy and takes good management.
 Firstly we need to understand what each stakeholder thinks makes a good contractor.

 A good contractor from the client’s side

 Of course, clients want a contractor that will deliver a quality project on time, safely and within their budget.
 But importantly they also want a project which they can easily manage and has few problems for them and creates the least amount of work.

 They don’t want bad publicity and they don’t want to have to deal with unhappy neighbors or protesting public.
 They want to have a successful project with minimal fuss.